marinapapa/HoPE-model/README.md

 ## _States_

 States in the model are defined as combinations of actions. *Persistent* states have a user-defined duration, whereas *Transient* states can change after a time-step.
 The transition between states is controlled by a user-defined transition matrix.
-In the default version of the model, pigoen-agents move based on a single state.
+In the default version of the model, pigeon-agents move based on a single state.
 The hunting strategy of the predator is built on a chain of persistent states.

 The user can easily add and remove states in the model.
 Feel free to contact us for details on how to do so.